Leveraging Your BATNA: How to Use Your Best Alternative to a Negotiated Agreement

 Clear Communication: How to Avoid Misunderstandings and Conflicts

 Clear communication is essential for ensuring that all parties understand the terms of the agreement and can help prevent misunderstandings and conflicts.
 This can start as early as calling with initial questions about a property, or scheduling tours to see a property; a little communication and etiquette can go a long way, and it is a pet peeve for many sellers to prepare a home for a showing agent or buyer who shows up late (or not at all).
-While this might not be the end of the world (and good offer terms may make up for an untimely appt), and may go unnoticed in many scenarios, it’s never ideal to start a transaction from a place of misunderstanding, confusion or hostility from either party.
+While this might not be the end of the world, it’s never ideal to start a transaction from a place of misunderstanding, confusion or hostility from either party.
 The other common complaint from sellers is when purchasers show up to someone’s home without an appointment to tour it, or even worse, real estate agents accessing a property’s lockbox without an appointment.
 The need for clear communication also extends to transaction management as well, for example if no attempt at communication is made until the last minute or the 11th hour in a transaction, this can be frustrating to any participant since changes to things like closing dates can require adjustments to many peoples’ schedules.
-Communicating things like obstacles and delays as early as possible can be very valuable in helping maintain or adjust plans, a metaphor I like is that adjusting a closing can be like changing the course of a very large cruise ship because of how many professionals are involved and how easy it is to overlook potential conflicts or obstacles.
+Communicating things like obstacles and delays as early as possible can be very valuable in helping maintain or adjust plans, sometimes changing plans can be like changing the course of a very large cruise ship because of how many professionals are involved and how easy it is to overlook potential conflicts or obstacles.

 Going the Easy Route